-Where it is established that an incident of misconduct has taken place, the complaints committee should notify the complainee of any sanction being imposed.
+Where it is established that an incident of misconduct has taken place, the Complaints Committee should notify the complainee of any sanction being imposed.
 The notification should be made in writing, setting out the reasons for the sanction.
-If the member is under 18 years of age, correspondence should be addressed to the parents/ carers.
+If the member is under 18 years of age, correspondence should be addressed to the parent(s) or carer(s).

-The complaints committee should inform the complainant of the outcome of complaint.
-In the event that an incident of misconduct has taken place the complaints committee must ensure that the rights of confidentiality of all involved are respected.
+The Complaints Committee should inform the complainant of the outcome of complaint.
+In the event that an incident of misconduct has taken place the Complaints Committee must ensure that the rights of confidentiality of all involved are respected.